 In the year that King Ahaz died came this oracle: “Rejoice not, O Philistia, all of you, that the rod which smote you is broken, for from the serpent’s root will come forth an adder, and its fruit will be a flying serpent.
 And the first-born of the poor will feed, and the needy lie down in safety; but I will kill your root with famine, and your remnant I will slay.
 Wail, O gate; cry, O city; melt in fear, O Philistia, all of you!
 For smoke comes out of the north, and there is no straggler in his ranks.”
 What will one answer the messengers of the nation?
 “The LORD has founded Zion, and in her the afflicted of his people find refuge.”
 Is.
 14:28:32

-The living fiery serpents were God’s punishment on a rebellious people and the Bronze serpent on the pole held God’s healing power to save those who looked upon it.
+The living fiery serpents were God’s punishment for rebellious people and the Bronze serpent on the pole held God’s healing power to save those who looked upon it.
 So Hezekiah took on the characteristics of the deadly serpents when he descended onto the Philistines and utterly destroyed them.

 The Bible clearly states that Hezekiah smote the Philistines,[2 Kings 18:8] and after this event, neither the Bible nor any other historical source mentions them again.
-Not the Egyptians, nor the Assyrian.
-Hezekiah must have done a pretty good job of smiting because they literally vanish from the pages of history.
+Not the Egyptians, nor the Assyrians.
+Hezekiah must have done a pretty good job of smiting because they vanished from the pages of history.

 “ In the third year of Hoshea son of Elah, king of Israel, Hezekiah the son of Ahaz, king of Judah, began to reign.
 He was twenty-five years old when he began to reign, and he reigned twenty-nine years in Jerusalem.
 His mother’s name was Abi the daughter of Zechariah.
 And he did what was right in the eyes of the LORD, according to all that David his father had done.
 He removed the high places, and broke the pillars, and cut down the Asherah.
 And he broke in pieces the bronze serpent that Moses had made, for until those days the people of Israel had burned incense to it; it was called Nehushtan.
 He trusted in the LORD the God of Israel; so that there was none like him among all the kings of Judah after him, nor among those who were before him.
 For he held fast to the LORD; he did not depart from following him, but kept the commandments which the LORD commanded Moses.
 And the LORD was with him; wherever he went forth, he prospered.
 He rebelled against the king of Assyria, and would not serve him.
 He smote the Philistines as far as Gaza and its territory, from watchtower to fortified city.”
 2Kings 18:1-8